Trump says China pressuring North Korea on missile, nukes

 Asked if that means military action, Trump responded: "I don't know.
 I mean, we'll see."

-North Korean ballistic missile tests are banned by the United Nations because they're seen as part of the North's push for a nuclear-tipped missile that can hit the U.S. mainland.
-The latest test came as U.S. officials pivoted from a hard line to diplomacy at the U.N. in an effort to address what may be Washington's most pressing foreign policy challenge.
+Residents in the village of Seongj, where the missile defense system is being installed, scuffled with police on Sunday.
+About 300 protesters faced off against 800 police and succeeded in blocking two U.S. Army oil trucks from entering the site, local media reported.
+A few residents were injured or fainted from the scuffle and were transported to a hospital.

-North Korea didn't immediately comment on the launch, though its state media on Saturday reiterated the country's goal of being able to strike the continental U.S.
+The Terminal High-Altitude Area Defense system, or THAAD, remains a controversial topic in South Korea and presidential front-runner Moon Jae-in even has vowed to reconsider the deployment if he wins the May 9 election.
+He has said that the security benefits of THAAD would be offset by worsened relations with China, which is the country's biggest trading partner and is opposed to its deployment.

-The timing of the North's test was striking: Only hours earlier the U.N.
-Security Council held a ministerial meeting on Pyongyang's escalating weapons program.
-North Korean officials boycotted the meeting, which was chaired by U.S. Secretary of State Rex Tillerson.
+North Korea didn't immediately comment on its latest missile launch, though its state media on Saturday reiterated the country's goal of being able to strike the continental U.S.

 South Korea's Joint Chiefs of Staff said in a statement that the missile flew for several minutes and reached a maximum height of 71 kilometers (44 miles) before it apparently failed.